leonidk/venue_scores/README.md

 * `cluster_new.ipynb` clusters conferences into categories

 ### extra files
-* `acm2017` contains data files for processing and aligning [CSRankings](https://github.com/emeryberger/CSrankings) data with [ScholarRank](http://www.dabi.temple.edu/~vucetic/CSranking/details/) data.
 * `download` stores downloaded files
 * `old_version` contains the first version of this codebase, mostly for historical reference
-* `uni_rank_*.csv` rankings contain university ranking data from many sources, all with consistent university naming.
-* `correlation_cleaned.csv` contains the dataset of CMU faculty members with their traditional ranking measures.
-* `traditional_conf_scores.csv` contains the traditional conference ranking data.
+* `old_ranks` contains other ranking data.
+Including `uni_rank_*.csv`, which are rankings contain university ranking data from many sources, all with consistent university naming. `correlation_cleaned.csv` contains the dataset of CMU faculty members with their traditional ranking measures. `traditional_conf_scores.csv` contains the traditional conference ranking data (along with `msar.json`). `ranks.csv` is a snapshot of the CSRankings ranks from our development time. `r1.csv` is a list of all R1 Research Universities. `faculty_affil_scholar.csv` contains the data parsed from [ScholarRank](http://www.dabi.temple.edu/~vucetic/CSranking/details/).
+* `acm2017` contains data files for processing and aligning [CSRankings](https://github.com/emeryberger/CSrankings) data with [ScholarRank](http://www.dabi.temple.edu/~vucetic/CSranking/details/) data.